rust-fuzz/book/src/cargo-fuzz/coverage.md

 ## Prerequisites

-First, install the LLVM-coverage tools as described in the [Unstable book][install-cov-tools], as well as the `rust-src` component.
+First, install the LLVM-coverage tools as described in the [rustc book][install-cov-tools].

-We recommend using at least LLVM 11 and a recent nightly version of the Rust toolchain.
-This code was tested with `1.51.0-nightly (2021-02-10)`.

-If you are using a non-nightly toolchain as your default toolchain, remember to install the rustup components for the nightly toolchain instead of the default (`rustup component add --toolchain nightly llvm-tools-preview rust-src ...`).
+If you are using a non-nightly toolchain as your default toolchain, remember to install the rustup components for the nightly toolchain instead of the default (`rustup component add --toolchain nightly llvm-tools-preview ...`).

 You must also have `cargo fuzz` version `0.10.0` or newer to use the `cargo fuzz coverage` subcommand.